|Credit: Sebastian Kaulitzki | Shutterstock|

 Liver cancer is cancer that begins in the tissues of the liver, though it may also result from cancer spreading to the liver from other parts of the body.
 Liver cancer is the fourth most common form of cancer in the world, accounting for 610,000 deaths each year, according to the World Health Organization.

 The rates of hepatocellular carcinoma (HCC), the most common type of liver cancer, have increased by 3.5 percent annually in the United States to 3.2 cases per 100,000 people in 2006, according to 2010 data from the Centers for Disease Control and Prevention.
-Overall, the National Cancer Institute estimates that there will be 24,120 new cases of liver cancer and 18,910 deaths resulting from liver cancer in the United States.
-Hepatitis and cirrhosis can both increase the risk of liver cancer.
+Overall, the National Cancer Institute estimates that there will be 33,190 new cases of liver cancer and 23,000 deaths resulting from liver cancer in the United States in 2014.
+Hepatitis and scarring of the liver, known as cirrhosis, can both increase the risk of liver cancer.

 If the patient is diagnosed with liver cancer, further tests might need to be done to see if the cancer has spread to other parts of the body.

 In addition to various treatments currently being studied in clinical trials, the common treatments available to combat liver cancer are surgery, radiation therapy and chemotherapy.
 The type of treatment will depend on the type and the stage of cancer being treated, according to the National Cancer Institute.

 Radiofrequency ablation is a minimally invasive option, in which a doctor uses a needle electrode to deliver large amounts of heat to the tumor to disable its cells, Bernstein said.

 For patients with early-stage liver cancer, surgery may involve a partial hepatectomy, where the diseased portion of the liver is removed, or liver transplant surgery, where the entire diseased liver is removed and replaced.